bhauman/rebel-readline/README.md

 **Bindings of interest**

+* Ctrl-C => aborts editing the current line
+* Ctrl-D at the start of a line => sends an end of stream message which in most cases should quit the REPL

-* TAB => word completion and indentation in the whitespace at the start of a line
+* TAB => word completion or code indent if the cursor is in the whitespace at the start of a line
 * Ctrl-X_Ctrl-D => Show documentation for word at point
 * Ctrl-X_Ctrl-S => Show source for word at point